Anyaa6/Container/README.txt

 Git clone then at root

 sh container.sh unit
--> for unit test / current things being tested
+-> for unit test from main.cpp

 sh container.sh tester
 -> for tester, compiles my version of containers (ft::) and std version, then does diff and compares exec time